Getting your exit design right increases work efficiency and reduces injuries.

 - The exit path should be as free from restrictions as possible.

-- Exit lanes should be at least 2.5, preferably 3, metres wide.
+- Exit lanes should be at least 2.5 but preferably 3 metres wide.

-- Having a turn at the exit helps stabilise the exit rate of the cows and can be safer - if there is a turn there should be a clear 3 metre passage for the cows.
+- Having a turn at the exit helps stabilise the exit rate of the cows (if there is a turn there should be a clear 3m passage for the cows).

-- If cows exit from an elevated platform, steps are preferable to a ramp and should not be too steep.
-Make each one 120mm high and 800mm across the step.
+- Steps are preferable to a ramp if cows exit from an elevated platform and should not be too steep.
+Make each step 120mm high and 800mm across the step.
 Do not put any slope on them other than to prevent water ponding.

-- is controlled from any position in the pit.
+- Be controlled from any position in the pit.

-- is aligned well with cow angle - i.e. match cluster spacing.
+- Be aligned well with cow angle, i.e. match cluster spacing.

-- pendulum or scissor types gates (horizontal swing gates are harder to close from within the pit).
-Ensure there is at least 1400mm clearance (height) at the breast rail.
+- Have at least 1400mm clearance (height) at the breast rail.

-- is wide enough to allow for good cow-flow.
+- Be wide enough to allow for good cow-flow.